Drag13/drag13.github.io/src/posts/react-performance-puppeteer-profile/content.md

 - I have to wrote `safeParser` method because to avoid serializing ciruclar dependencies
 - I put all code into the one function to avoid evaluation exception from puppeteer

-The same way you can implement getting other Core Web Vitals - [First Input Delay](https://web.dev/fid/#measure-fid-in-javascript) and [Cumulative Layout Shift](https://web.dev/cls/#measure-cls-in-javascript), examples provided in links.
+The same way you can implement getting other Core Web Vitals - [First Input Delay](https://web.dev/fid/#measure-fid-in-javascript) and [Cumulative Layout Shift](https://web.dev/cls/#measure-cls-in-javascript).

-However, these examples suitable only for the simple cases.
-Google team warns that measuring Core Web Vitals are more complex and you might spot some pitfals.
-That's why you may decide to use [web-vitals](https://github.com/GoogleChrome/web-vitals) library for better precision and less code.
+However, these examples have some gaps.
+Google team warns that measuring Core Web Vitals is more complex and you might spot some pitfalls, thus you might decide to use [web-vitals](https://github.com/GoogleChrome/web-vitals) library for better precision.

 ## How to use use web-vitals library to get Core Web Vitals metrics